mastercomfig/hud-db/README.md

 You can also use WebP directly.
 [Squoosh](https://squoosh.app/) may be a helpful tool for converting your images to WebP.
 This will also give you more control over the conversion and quaality of your images.

-There is no hard limit for how many resources you have, but an ideal soft limit would be around 10 to 20 images.
-This is to ensure that the repo doesn't become too bloated as more HUDs are added.
+There is a soft limit of 8 resources, and a hard limit of 15.
+This is to ensure that the repo doesn't become too bloated as more HUDs are added, and so web interfaces are manageable and less overwhelming.

 ## Repo requirements